 You can apply food-grade DE to pets' coats, bedding, the yard, and any other place the fleas have taken over.
 At less than $25 for 50 pounds, which is a lot of DE, this is a very-affordable option even if you have to reapply every few days or so at first.

 Vacuuming carpets will remove some of the fleas.
 To make this more effective, vacuum and then cover the carpet with salt.
-Just use the inexpensive, table version you pick up for $.33 at the supermarket.
+Just use the inexpensive, table version you pick up at the supermarket.
 Leave the salt for 24 to 48 hours and then vacuum again.

 To kill even more fleas, put part of a pet flea collar in the vacuum bag or canister before you vacuum.
 Whether you do this or not, be sure to dispose of the bag or contents outside, preferably in a sealed bag or container, so the fleas don't return to the carpet you just treated.

 DE, which you can find at the feed store or online, is safe to use around children and pets.
 This product contains fossilized phytoplankton, or lots of microscopic critters.
 They're very hard and dry, so they kill pests like fleas by shredding them and leeching moisture from their bodies.

 You can make your own flea traps with shallow dishes (pie plates, for example) and lights.
 Fleas will drown in a dish that is half full of soapy water; lure them into that dish, which you've placed on the floor for the critters' convenience, with light.
 An incandescent bulb in a fixture like a gooseneck or heat lamp, pointing down into the middle of the dish, uses heat and light to attract fleas.
 Set up the trap before you go to bed and check for casualties the next morning.